The 3D kinetic Couette flow via the Boltzmann equation in the diffusive limit: Introduction

 \end{itemize}

-In the end we should point out that if we directly work on \eqref{rbe} instead of \eqref{s-rbe} by taking approximation of \eqref{def.bcM} around $\mu$ then one could adopt the approach by Wu-Ouyang \cite{WuOu1,WuOu2} to study the existence and asymptotic stability of stationary solutions.
-Hereby our goal using the Lagrangian formulation \eqref{s-rbe} is to capture the macroscopic shear velocity as in \eqref{def.msv} for the 3D Couette flow so that the zero-order approximation
+We point out that if we directly work on \eqref{rbe} instead of \eqref{s-rbe} by taking the approximation of \eqref{def.bcM} around $\mu$ then one could adopt the approach by Wu-Ouyang \cite{WuOu1,WuOu2} to study the existence and asymptotic stability of stationary solutions.
+However our goal using in the Lagrangian formulation \eqref{s-rbe} is to capture the macroscopic shear velocity as in \eqref{def.msv} for the 3D Couette flow so that the zero-order approximation

 exactly matches the boundary condition \eqref{obd-1}.